vibbits/containers-workshop/README.md

 Please cite as:

-  1. to be added once we have released the first version
+  1. to be added once we have released the first DOI

 # References